 We develop software and systems that serve scientific applications.
 These systems can include artificial intelligence or they might be analytic solutions.
 We also use our problem solving capacity to develop innovative solutions to pressing problems, whether these solutions be software, hardware, or process based.

-Climate resilience: increasing your adaptability to changes brought about by a warming world, whether those changes are expected or unexpected.
-We do this through a combination of systems thinking and promotion of various technologies that can ease the transition to greater resilience.
+One of the major problems we face are challenges to our food and water supply brought about by a warming world.
+We work on solving such problems through a combination of systems thinking and promotion of various technologies that can ease the transition to greater resilience.

 - Polyculture – this is growing a variety of plants together to take advantage of their compatibilities and reduce the need for extra water and pesticides.